 The 7 Habits of Highly Effective People by Steven Covey for learning to be productive in your thinking

-10. What you enjoy doing in your free time?
+10. What do you enjoy doing in your free time?

 I play board games with my two sons, and we go hiking or cycling.